open-cem/open-cem/README.md

-# SGrPythonSamples / OpenCEM
+# OpenCEM

-This is the Branch of OpenCEM, based on the SGrPython Library.
+OpenCEM is the _Open Source Customer Energy Manager_.

-OpenCEM = Open Source Customer Energy Manager.
+It is based on the `sgr-commhandler` Library.

-Find documentation in folder OpenCEM/Documentation.
+Find documentation in folder [Documentation](./OpenCEM/Documentation).